 The first thing to look for is whether there is a “Live” with the same name or a name that is very similar to the one you are looking for.
 Let’s start on listing #2 since it is the first live listing.

-- Looking at the first result, we want to check which classification the trademark belong to.
+- Looking at the first result, we want to check which classification the trademark belongs to.
 This listing is IC (for International Class) 016 (Paper goods and printed matter) and 021 (Housewares and glass).
-The listing description for IC016) further explains “Stationery, namely, office stationery, paper memo holders, stationery holders, pens, pencil sharpeners, memorandum boards.”
-IC 021 says “Household or kitchen utensils and containers, namely, pot stands, bowls,…”These trademarks do not protect the class we want to apply for which is business services (IC 035), but since there are many more listings, we will want to search them all.
+The listing description for IC016) further explains, “Stationery, namely, office stationery, paper memo holders, stationery holders, pens, pencil sharpeners, memorandum boards.”
+IC 021 says, “Household or kitchen utensils and containers, namely, pot stands, bowls,…”These trademarks do not protect the class we want to apply for, which is business services (IC 035), but since there are many more listings, we will want to search them all.

-- One other result may come back which look like:
+- One other result may come back which look like this:

 This means there are no businesses that were found with the words you entered.
 This is a good sign, but try some different spellings and maybe shorten the number of words being searched for to be sure.

 This was a quick example of how to do a trademark search to see if the business name you want is available.
-There is no substitute to having a trademark professional assist with the filing to make sure it is filed properly, especially if there are several results that are similar.
+There is no substitute to having someone specialized with intellectual property help with the filing, such as a trademark attorney or service like LegalZoom, to make sure it is filed properly, especially if there are several results that are similar.